scenariomartin/EnglishWords/words.md

 personnel i
  personality 1
 colleague
-faculty [ˈfæklti] ,I will talk it over with my faculty and we will let you know. temp 1 crew 1 ,diner crew
+faculty i [ˈfæklti] ,I will talk it over with my faculty and we will let you know. temp 1 crew 1 ,diner crew